Deaf & Learning Disabilities

 Deaf Irlen Screener

-I’m delighted to announce that Sarah Rosen Strom is a Deaf Irlen screener living in the Washington, DC-Metro area and is fluent in American Sign Language.
-She has been using the Irlen resources since the early 2000s.
+I'm delighted to share that Sarah Rosen Strom is a Deaf Irlen screener who lives in the Washington, DC-Metro area and is fluent in American Sign Language.
+She has been using Irlen resources since the early 2000s.
 She is in the process of becoming an Irlen Diagnostician.
-She’ll be happy to work with the deaf population by providing the Irlen resources.
-Sarah can be reached via email at sarahannrosen@aol.com Please spread the word!
+She'll be happy to work with the Deaf community by supplying Irlen resources.
+Sarah can be reached at [email protected].
+Please spread the word!

-You can read the link about the difference between Irlen Screener and Irlen Diagnostician -- https://irlen.com/find-an-irlen-test-center/
+You can learn more about the difference between an Irlen Screener and an Irlen Diagnostician by visiting this link: https://irlen.com/find-an-irlen-test-center/

-Teachers & parents – you might want to explore the Irlen resources and see if it’ll help your students with learning.
+Teachers and parents, look into the Irlen resources and see if they can help your students learn.

 Learning Disabilities Assessment Resources